anbguye/hackutd-Toyota-Toyotron/README.md

 ## Contact & Support

 Built with Next.js, React, and NVIDIA Nemotron for HackUTD.
-Toyota Agent transforms car shopping from a complex, time-consuming process into an intelligent, conversational experience.
+Toyotatron transforms car shopping from a complex, time-consuming process into an intelligent, conversational experience.